evisions/webdataconnector/docs/wdc_tutorial.md

   id.
 * The `tableau.connectionName` variable defines what we want to call the connector data source when it is displayed in Tableau.
-* The `tableau.submit()` function sends the connector object to Tableau for validation.
+* The `tableau.submit()` function sends the connector object to MAPS for validation.

 **Tip**: Not every connector needs a user interface.
 If you want a connector to run without user input, you can use custom initialization code.
 For more information, see [Custom Initialization and Shutdown]({{ site.baseurl